Searching for local associations while controlling the false discovery rate: Methods

-Consider for example a simple mixture population with $p=2$ and $m=1$, with $Z_1=1$ for half of the individuals and $Z_1=0$ for the others, indicating two separate environments.
-Suppose $X_1$ and $X_2$ are independent standard normal and $Y \sim \mathcal{N}(Z_1X_2\beta_2, 1)$, for some coefficient $\beta_2 \in \mathbb{R}$.
-The hypotheses in~\eqref{eq:null-hyp} are well defined, with $\mathcal{H}_{1}$ true and $\mathcal{H}_{2}$ true if and only if $\beta_2=0$.
-Thus, testing~\eqref{eq:null-hyp} is already useful for distinguishing the importance of \( X_2 \) in predicting \( Y \) from the irrelevance of \( X_1 \).
-However, one limitation of this approach, which we address in this paper, is that it does not inform about how the importance of \( X_2 \) varies with changes in the value of \( Z_1 \).
-In other words, testing~\eqref{eq:null-hyp} cannot tells us that $X_2$ is only {\em locally} important among the subgroup with $Z_1=1$.
+Consider a population with $p=3$ and $m=2$, with $Z_1=1$ for half of the individuals (e.g., females) and $Z_1=0$ for the others (e.g., males), while $Z_2$ is a continuous variable (e.g., Body Mass Index, BMI).
+Suppose the $X_i$'s are independent standard normal and $Y \sim \mathcal{N}(Z_1X_1\beta_1+\I{Z_2>t_u}X_2\beta_2, 1)$, for some coefficient $(\beta_1,\beta_2) \in \mathbb{R}$ and threshold $t_u$, which identifies overweight individuals.
+The hypotheses in~\eqref{eq:null-hyp} are well defined, with $\mathcal{H}_{1},\mathcal{H}_{2}$ true if and only if (respectively) $\beta_1=0$, $\beta_2=0$, and $\mathcal{H}_{3}$ true.
+Thus, testing~\eqref{eq:null-hyp} is already useful for distinguishing the importance of \( X_1, X_2 \) in predicting \( Y \) from the irrelevance of \( X_3 \).
+However, this approach does not inform about how the importance of \( X_1, X_2 \) varies with changes in the value of \( Z_1, Z_2 \).
+In other words, testing~\eqref{eq:null-hyp} cannot tell us that $X_1$ is only {\em locally} important among females, and $X_2$ is only {\em locally} important for individuals with elevated BMI.

 As a first step towards capturing heterogeneity, \citet{li2021searching} extended the framework of \citet{candes2018} to test a family of {\em environment-level} hypotheses defined as

 simultaneously for different environments $e \in \{1,2,\ldots,E\}$.
 Here, each environment corresponds to a distinct distribution over $(X,Y,Z)$, which may be interpreted as representing a fixed and {\em pre-defined} subgroup.
 This approach, for example, allows testing the importance for a trait of each SNP across distinct ancestries, like African or European.